Belfast City Hall, Northern Ireland Travel Guide

 Located in Belfast, Northern Ireland

 Belfast City Hall is conveniently accessible by various transportation options in Belfast, Northern Ireland.
-If you're flying in, Belfast International Airport is approximately 12.2 miles (19.6 km) away from Belfast.
+If you're flying in, Belfast International Airport is approximately 12.2 miles (19.6 km) away from the city center.
 From there, you can easily reach Belfast City Hall by taxi or shuttle.

 With your transportation plans sorted, get ready for an unforgettable experience at Belfast City Hall!

-Keep reading to discover the best travel plans and insider tips for uncovering the charm of this one-of-a-kind town hall in Northern Ireland.
+Keep reading to discover the best options for experiencing this iconic city hall in Northern Ireland.

 Find